telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### set_hourSpan

-Sets the value of the Gantts's hourSpan property.
+Sets the value of the Gantt's hourSpan property.

 #### Parameters